lunamidori5/Midori-AI/content/howtos/setup-with-HA.md

 ## Setting up the plugin for HA & LocalAI

 Before adding setting up the Llama Conversation agent in Home Assistant, you must download a LLM in the LocalAI models directory.
 Although you may use any model you want, this specific integration uses a model that has been specifically fine-tuned to work with Home Assistant.
-Performance will vary widely with other models, if work at all.
+Performance will vary widely with other models.

 The model can be found on HuggingFace.
 It is a 3B v1 model Based on Phi-2: